nxoim/decomposite/README.md

 - Custom animation system (inspired by Decompose)
 - Properly store view models, with configuration change handling, view model scope cancellation and allat
 - Convenient view model instance creation
-- Display destinations as overlays
+- Display destinations in overlays
-- Display snackbars
 - Pass the backstack entry's component context using CompositionLocalProvider
 - Pass the type (contained/overlay) of the displayed content also using CompositionLocalProvider
 - Store navigation controller instances like view models